 Step 2: Pull firmly and steadily until the tick lets go of the skin.
 Do not twist the tick or rock it from side to side.
 If part of the tick stays in the skin, don't worry.
 It will eventually come out on its own.

-Step 3: Release the tick into container or zip-locked bag in case you want to have it identified later on.
+Step 3: Release the tick into a jar or zip-locked bag in case you want to have it identified later on.